Foxy/foxy-cloudflare-membership-site/README.md

 Use `customer/*` to protect pages such as `customer/members-only-products` and `customer/reach-out`.

-Be careful with trailing slashes when setting your routes.
+**Be careful with trailing slashes when setting your routes**.
 [Learn more about matching behaviour of routes](https://developers.cloudflare.com/workers/platform/routes#matching-behavior)

 # Development

 If you wish to customize this Worker, the instructions bellow may be helpful setting up your development environment.

-#### How to configure my Customer Portal
+### How to configure my Customer Portal

 This document does not aim to explain how to use your Customer Portal.